FireSquid6/inkdocs/docs/content/documentation/overview/writing-content.md

 ## Swap Router Components

 If you're using the swap router (which you probably are), you can create and call custom components.
-See [building your site](/documentation/building-your-site#swap-router) on how exactly to enable this and define components.
+See the [swap router](/documentation/plugins/swap-router) on how exactly to enable this and define components.

 To "call" a component within markdown, do the following: